kapilash/quarry/README.md

 > mkdir build

+and then run cmake

+> cmake .. -G "Your Generator" [-DBOOST_DIR=path-to-boost-build-dir]

 Move to the build folder and use your favourite generator.
 For unix like systems, if boost is *installed*,  you do not need to provide a value to  BOOST_DIR.
 On windows with visual studio, you may have to.
 Typically, the value is the directory where you've built your boost sources.

-For mingw on windows, if you are using  this awesome version of mingw (http://www.nuwen.net/mingw.html), you just need to use the MSys generator.
+For mingw on windows, if you are using  this awesomely packaged mingw (http://www.nuwen.net/mingw.html), you just need to use the MSys generator.

-> cmake .. -G <Your Generator> [-DBOOST_DIR=path-to-boost-build-dir]

 Building the example in the example directory is a little crude, for now.
 Just look at the CMakeLists.txt or modify it appropriately.